raunelgarcia/front-end-framework/README.md

 Once it's installed and when the test is executed, the results will be saved in target/allure-results.
 A browser window will open automatically, displaying the Allure report.
 Tests that encountered errors will have an error message displayed in the description section along with a screenshot pointing the location of the error.

+### Accessibility Reports

+When the "Accessibility" variable is set to "true", accessibility reports will be generated and saved in a folder named "java-a11y".These reports provide insights into the accessibility status of your application, helping to ensure compliance with accessibility standards.

+#### Report Formats:

+The accessibility reports are available in two formats:

+1. HTML Reports: These reports are human-readable and can ve opened in any browser.
+They provide detailed information about accessibility issues found during testing.
+2. JSON Reports: These reports contain machine-readable data about accessibility issues detected in the application.

+To access these report navigate to the "java-a11y" folder.
+You can open the HTML reports in your preferred web browser to review the findings.
 ### Contributors

 Raunel Garcia Quintana